TDHolmes/tdholmes.github.io/README.md

 # Current Projects

-## [Battery Powered Oven Temp Monitor - in Rust!][oven-temp-rs link]

-This is the new and improved variant on my original oven temperature monitor, but rewritten in embedded rust and much more battery efficient.
-Doing this project made me want to never write embedded C ever again.

-![alt text][oven-temp-rs picture]

 ## [Harma][Harma Link]

 The Harma (meaning Mimic in Swedish) project is a solution to my shaky, over-caffeinated hands.